 In 2006 I contracted ME, and had to give up work.
 Eventually, I discovered a whole new world on the internet, and began to learn a lot about health issues.
 Now, I volunteer for the PSP Association (my mum, Herself, died from PSP in 2011) and the NI Rare Disease Partnership.
 I’ve become interested in the role of the e-patient: enabled, empowered, engaged, equipped, and also, electronic.
 How does our healthcare system ‘involve’ patients?
 Are we making progress towards safe, effective, patient centred care?

-Our family mix are Spurs Fan, Girl1, Girl2, Jake- a rehomed Westie with trust issues- and me, Speccy.
+Our family mix are Spurs Fan, Girl1, Girl2, Harry, a bouncy Tigger-like Cairn terrier- and me, Speccy.
 We live in Belfast, Northern Ireland- a cold, grey sort of place: we look for the splashes of colour.
+We used to share our lives with Jake, the grumpy westie, but he left us in spring 2017.

-Girl1 is 15, an independent, self contained sort.
+Girl1 is 17, an independent, self contained sort.
 Unless there are birds about.
 She’s terrified of birds.
-Girl2 is 13, full of giggles, melodrama and chat.
-The girls do some sport, a bit of ballet and a lot of Irish dancing.
+Girl2 is 15, full of giggles, melodrama and chat.
+The girls do a bit of ballet, a lot of Irish dancing, and are lucky enough to get to travel abroad to perform sometimes.
 Spurs Fan is a primary school teacher and devotee of Tottenham Hotspur FC.